Trifocals7733/BigDJ/README.md

 Big Walk's voice chat is tuned for speech: it only transmits when it hears a voice, and it scrubs the audio with noise suppression.
 Great for talking, terrible for music.
 BigDJ flips both behaviors with one hotkey and restores everything when you toggle back off.

+## ✨ Features

+- Keeps voice transmission open while Music Mode is active.
+- Reduces speech-focused denoise and background removal that can damage music.
+- Snapshots and restores your normal voice settings when toggled off.
+- Configurable hotkey, cleanup settings, and diagnostics logging.

 ---